UPHL-BioNGS/Cecret/paper/paper.md

 CECRET is an open-source bioinformatics workflow for reference-based consensus genome generation from amplicon sequencing data.
 The pipeline was developed at the Utah Public Health Laboratory (UPHL) to address a specific operational need of producing high-quality consensus sequences from Illumina data generated using ARTIC-style amplicon protocols.

 While widely adopted bioinformatics workflows exist, many were initially optimized for Oxford Nanopore Technologies (ONT) data [@Quick:2017].
-In contrast, CECRET is purpose-built for amplicon-based Illumina sequencing, where accurate primer trimming, depth-aware variant calling, and standardized downstream lineage assignment are critical for reliable consensus generation.
+In contrast, CECRET is purpose-built for amplicon-based Illumina sequencing, where accurate primer trimming, depth-aware filtering, and standardized downstream lineage assignment are critical for reliable consensus generation.

 The workflow automates the transformation of raw sequencing reads into analysis-ready outputs through a modular pipeline that includes read preprocessing, reference alignment, primer trimming, consensus generation, and downstream pathogen typing.
-It integrates established tools such as BWA or minimap2 for alignment [@Li:2009; @Li:2018], iVar for primer trimming and consensus generation [@Grubaugh:2019], and lineage/clade assignment tools including Nextclade and Pangolin [@Aksamentov:2021; @OToole:2021].
+It integrates established tools such as BWA or minimap2 for alignment [@Li:2009; @Li:2018], iVar for primer trimming and consensus generation [@Grubaugh:2019], and lineage and clade assignment tools including Nextclade and Pangolin [@Aksamentov:2021; @OToole:2021].
 Optional modules support multiple sequence alignment and phylogenetic inference for outbreak investigation.

-CECRET is implemented in Nextflow and distributed with containerized dependencies (Docker, Singularity, or Apptainer) utilzing the State Public Health Bioinformatics community’s containerized software repository [@DiTommaso:2017; @Kurtzer:2017; @Florek:2025], enabling reproducible execution across local, high-performance computing, and cloud environments.
-Although initially developed for SARS-CoV-2, the workflow has been extended to support additional viral pathogens such as mpox and measles, and can be adapted to other small viral genomes given appropriate reference and primer scheme inputs.
+CECRET is implemented in Nextflow and distributed with containerized dependencies (Docker, Singularity, or Apptainer) utilizing the State Public Health Bioinformatics community’s containerized software repository [@DiTommaso:2017; @Kurtzer:2017; @Florek:2025], enabling reproducible execution across local, high-performance computing, and cloud environments.
+Although initially developed for SARS-CoV-2, the workflow has been extended to support additional viral pathogens such as MPOX and Measles Virus, and can be adapted to other small viral genomes given appropriate reference and primer scheme inputs.

 ## Statement of Need

 Rapid and reproducible genomic surveillance is essential for monitoring viral evolution and informing public health responses during outbreaks [@Tiwari:2025; @Florek:2025].
 Amplicon-based sequencing approaches, particularly those derived from ARTIC protocols, have been widely adopted due to their scalability and cost efficiency.
 However, the bioinformatic processing of these data presents distinct challenges that are not consistently addressed by general-purpose workflows.

 At the onset of the SARS-CoV-2 pandemic, existing bioinformatics pipelines provided by the ARTIC Network were primarily optimized for Oxford Nanopore Technologies (ONT) data [@Quick:2017].
-Public health laboratories frequently implemented hybrid workflows combining ARTIC primer schemes with Illumina sequencing platforms [@Bull:2020; @Grubaugh:2019], creating a gap in available tooling.
+Public health laboratories frequently implemented hybrid workflows combining ARTIC primer schemes with Illumina sequencing platforms [@Bull:2020; @Grubaugh:2019], creating a gap in available tools.
 In these settings, accurate consensus generation requires post-alignment primer trimming and depth-aware variant filtering to avoid technical artifacts introduced during amplification.

 CECRET was developed to address this gap by providing a standardized, reference-based workflow tailored specifically to amplicon-based Illumina data.
 The pipeline encodes best practices for: